SummaryRead the full fact sheet

-Treatment aims to reduce the number of yeasts so they no longer cause symptoms.
+Treatment aims to reduce the number of yeasts, so they no longer cause symptoms.
 Options that are available from your local pharmacist without a prescription include:

-Prevention of vaginal thrush
+Preventing vaginal thrush

 To help prevent vaginal thrush:

 - Wipe your bottom from front to back after going to the toilet.
-This will prevent the spread of Candida albicans from the anus to the vagina.
+This will prevent the spread of candida albicans from the anus to the vagina.